Export a WordPress Database from Another Host

 - Enclose table and field names with backquotes

-Next, click on the Go button at the bottom of the page.
-The database export will now save to your computer with a .SQL extension (e.g. wp_kristoff (1).sql in the screenshot below).
+Click on the Go button at the bottom of the page.
+The database export will now save to your computer with a .SQL file extension (e.g. abaybee_wrdp1.sql in the screenshot below).

 The exported file will typically be downloaded to your /Downloads folder.
-The location of this folder may differ, depending on your browser and operating system.
+The location of this folder may differ, depending on your browser or operating system.